trustbit/exercises/ml-ops-on-mars/exercise3.md

 Our hardware supports running 4 models in parallel.
 We want to use this capacity 100% and maximize the throughput.

-Could you, please, figure out how to support this new model efficiently?
+Could you please figure out how to support this new model efficiently?
 Ideally, we want to have it before the winter solstice MY39.

 Counting on you,
 Colony Director